AngryCarrot789/REghZyASMWrappers/README.md

 # REghZyASMWrappers
-A small library for creating MethodAccessors, generating using bytecode ASM, which can act as replacements for reflection
+A small library for creating MethodAccessors, generating using bytecode ASM, which can act as replacements for reflection.

+One use i can think of, is Scala-Java interop, because i've found it to be quite dodgy

 ## Example
 ```java